Sidney Moko Mead

-Sir "Sidney" Hirini Moko Haerewa Mead (born 8 January 1927) is a New Zealand anthropologist, historian, artist, teacher, writer and prominent Māori leader.
+Sir "Sidney" Hirini Moko Haerewa Mead (8 January 1927 – 29 May 2026) was a New Zealand anthropologist, historian, artist, teacher, writer and prominent Māori leader.
 Initially training as a teacher and artist, Mead taught in many schools in the East Coast and Bay of Plenty regions, and later served as principal of several schools.
 After earning his PhD in 1968, he taught anthropology in several universities abroad.
 He returned to New Zealand in 1977 and established the first Māori studies department in the country.
 Mead later became a prominent Māori advocate and leader, acting in negotiations on behalf of several tribes and sitting on numerous advisory boards.
-He has also written extensively on Māori culture.
-He is currently the chair of the council of Te Whare Wānanga o Awanuiārangi.
+He also wrote extensively on Māori culture.
+Mead was the chair of the council of Te Whare Wānanga o Awanuiārangi.

 Early life

-Sidney Moko Mead was born in Wairoa, Hawke's Bay on 8 January 1927, the son of Sidney Montague Mead, a Pākehā from Wairoa, and Paranihia "Elsie" Moko, a Māori from Te Teko in the Bay of Plenty.
-He is of Ngāti Awa, Ngāti Tūwharetoa, Ngāi Tūhoe and Tūhourangi descent.
-Sidney had an older brother who died as a young child.
-His parents also separated while Sidney was young, and he subsequently moved with his mother to her hometown of Te Teko.
-Hirini is the eldest of eight children of Paranihia Moko.
-Te Wharekaihua Coates, Waimarama Brown, Mihaere Maurice Emery, Paretoroa Waikato, Taea Emery, Elsie Morrison and Gavin Hirikanawa (whāngai).
+Sidney Moko Mead was born in Wairoa, Hawke's Bay, on 8 January 1927, the eldest of eight children of Sidney Montague Mead, a Pākehā from Wairoa, and Paranihia "Elsie" Moko, a Māori from Te Teko in the Bay of Plenty.
+He was of Ngāti Awa, Ngāti Tūwharetoa, Ngāi Tūhoe and Tūhourangi descent.

-Growing up during the Great Depression, much of his early childhood was spent in the care of his grandmother while his mother lived elsewhere working.
+Growing up during the Great Depression, much of Mead's childhood was spent in the care of his grandmother while his mother lived elsewhere working.
 He attended Te Teko Native School until age nine, at which age he was taken in by a foster family in Murupara.
 There he was enrolled in the Rangitahi Native School.
-One of his teachers at the Murupara school was Bruce Biggs, who later became a prominent Māori academic and mentor to a generation of other Māori scholars.
-During his high school years he received a scholarship to St Stephens Anglican College in Auckland, before transferring to Te Aute College, a prominent Māori school in Hawke's Bay.
+One of his teachers at the Murupara school was Bruce Biggs, who later became a prominent Māori academic and mentor to a generation of Māori scholars.
+During his high school years, Mead received a scholarship to St Stephen's Anglican College at Bombay, before transferring to Te Aute College, a Māori school in Hawke's Bay.